Situation at border tense, war with China can't be ruled out: CDS Rawat | Greater Kashmir

 India and China have been engaged in a worst seven-month-long border dispute at the LAC.
 Despite several levels of dialogue, there has not been any breakthrough.

-Further, speaking about defence cooperation, the CDS said that India understand the importance of leveraging defence diplomacy in building mutual trust and partnerships with strategically important countries.
+Further, speaking about defence cooperation, the CDS said that India understands the importance of leveraging defence diplomacy in building mutual trust and partnerships with strategically important countries.

 He also said that in the coming years, Indian defence industry will be growing exponentially and contribute to the overall defence preparedness.
 “The industry will deliver us state-of-art weapons and equipment fully made in India,” General Rawat said.